noahgolmant/label-tiles/README.md

 - [Mapbox](https://www.mapbox.com/maps/): Raster tile hosting, global mapping API with commercial plans.
 - [Esri](https://www.esri.com/): Offers a variety of servers and tile services for ArcGIS ecosystem users.
 - [Google Earth Engine](https://earthengine.google.com/): you can use `ee.Image.getMap()` to get a temporary tile server URL for any given EE image.

+### Detailed Makefile Commands

+- `make install` or `make setup` - Install all dependencies (backend and frontend)
+- `make dev` - Start both backend and frontend in development mode
+- `make backend` - Start backend server only
+- `make frontend` - Start frontend dev server only
+- `make clean` - Clean build artifacts and dependencies
+- `make help` - Show all available commands

+## Scope

+It is quite minimal in scope.
+Some benefits of this tool are:

+- (aforementioned) decoupling from data storage.
+This helps collaboration: pass a config to a colleague and ask them to label another bbox on their local instance.
+- ML/analysis-ready export formats.
+(It's also probably easy to ask Claude to modify this to support more formats if you'd like.)

+Things this tool doesn't try to be good at:

+- Advanced QA/QC workflows
+- Complex attribute tagging

+Areas where this could be improved (feel free to contribute!):

+- Shared config setup for multiple users to annotate in parallel from the same deployment
+- More export formats
+- Pixel-level annotation

+### Comparisons to other tools

+**QGIS**: Supports tile server viz but requires more setup and manual export to ML formats.
+Better for complex GIS workflows, but complex for simple bounding box annotation.
+Doesn't support tile export.

+**Roboflow**: Cloud-based annotation platform optimized for ML workflows.
+Requires uploading data and works best with non-geospatial images.
+Good for teams needing cloud collaboration and QA features.

+**AnnoTile** is good when you have easy access to tile servers and want ML-ready exports without heavy data transfer.

 ## Usage